(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 For some, nothing says Christmas quite like a display of sweet treats.
 Let your eyes go wide and your mouth water as you look at Aria’s Winter Wonderland.
 Every winter holiday season, it’s a new show made entirely of edible goodies!

 At first glance, it looks like a standard Christmas display.
-Upon closer inspection, however, you’ll discover that each display element has been crafted by ARIA’s pastry chefs.
-You’ll find madeleines and cream puffs, plus each of the tree’s flowers has been fashioned from rice paper.
-The gift boxes are hand painted, and there are over 100 feet of sugar ribbons.
+Upon closer inspection, however, you’ll discover that ARIA’s pastry chefs have crafted each display element.
+You’ll find madeleines and cream puffs, and each tree’s flowers have been fashioned from rice paper.
+The gift boxes are hand-painted, and there are over 100 feet of sugar ribbons.

 It took six pastry chefs over two months to create all of the goodies in the ARIA Christmas display.